 We can futher refine this definition into:

-Convex in X - the ray passes through the boundary parallel to the X axis.
+Convex in X - the ray passes through the boundary once parallel to the X axis.

-Convex in Y - the ray passes through the boundary parallel to the Y axis.
+Convex in Y - the ray passes through the boundary once parallel to the Y axis.

 Definition - A vertex is the point where two edges of a boundary meet.
-A boundary is defined by listing its vertices in order either clockwise or counterclockwise.
+A boundary is defined by listing its vertices in order either a clockwise or counterclockwise direction.

 How Vertex Data is Stored

-Bool.dll stores boundary vertex data as a pair of coordinates; each the x and y component are each 4 byte signed integers.
-So each vertex requires 8 bytes (2x4) to store in memory.
+Bool.dll stores boundary vertex data as a pair of coordinates; the x and y vertex records are each 4 byte signed integers.
+Each vertex requires 8 bytes (2x4) to store in memory.

-Notice that an entry is made for both the first and last vertex on the polygon which means that there is one more vertex that edge in the database.
+Note that a vertex pair record is required for both the first and last vertex on the boundary which means that there is one more vertex record in the database than there are physical vertices in the rendered boundary. e.g. a rectangle has 5 vertex pairs in the database but only 4 vertices when rendered.

 Definition - Partitioning is a way of dividing up a large problem into multiple smaller ones.
-This is normally done to limit the computation time as the data set gets large.
+This is normally done to control the computation time as the input data set gets larger.

 Notes